scikit-hep/awkward/CONTRIBUTING.md

 ### Deployment products

-Awkward Array consists of three shared libraries,
+Awkward Array consists of two (or three) shared libraries,

    * `libawkward-cpu-kernels.so` (or `.dylib`, etc.)
-   * `libawkward-cuda-kernels.so`
+   * `libawkward-cuda-kernels.so` (if compiled with CUDA support)
    * `libawkward.so`

 and a Python library shipped as binary wheels or (in rare cases) a source tarball to be compiled.
 The pip and conda deployments include all shared libraries with the Python package and put C++ headers in the system-dependent location for `includes`, in a directory named `awkward`.